 With that being said, your “ghost follower” might only be a ghost follower because they merely aren’t seeing your content anymore.
 You can’t engage with content that you aren’t seeing!

 The last reason why you might have acquired ghost followers is that the content you are posting isn’t what your audience wants to see, and therefore, they don’t engage with it.

 If you went viral on Instagram and had your content re-posted by an account that isn’t in your niche, you might have gotten a number of followers that followed you simply from the additional exposure, and not because they are interested in your account.

 Ghost Follower App to Remove Inactive Followers

 Over time, we are all going to get a small number of ghost followers.
 It’s unavoidable and impossible to have an account with zero ghost followers.
 Having a small handful of ghost followers isn’t a problem, however.
 It becomes a problem when you have a significant number of them.

 Spotting ghost followers on any Instagram account is relatively simple.

 An account with a high number of followers but a low engagement rate typically has a large number of ghost followers.

-A standard engagement rate on Instagram is anywhere from 1%-3% but varies from niche to niche.
+The average engagement rate on Instagram is roughly 3% but varies from niche to niche.
 You should look at your own engagement rate as well as your competition’s to see how you compare.
 Triberr’s Engagement Rate Calculator is the fastest way to figure out the engagement rate of your own account, as well as your competitors.

 If you feel that your engagement rate is lower, it could be from having too many ghost followers.